rogue07/Raspberry-Pi-Access-Control-System/README.md

 https://learn.adafruit.com/adafruit-pn532-rfid-nfc/python-circuitpython

-All files are in the documents.zip.
+All files are in the accessc.zip.

 1. Make sure the OS has a user named "accessc" and unzip the files so it overrides the Documents folder.

+2. Make sure in the accessc home directory:
+     $ cd

-2. Unzip file:
+3. Unzip file:
-     $ unzip documents.zip
+     $ unzip accessc.zip

-3. Set a root password.
-From the command prompt run:
-     $ sudo passwd root

 4. From the command prompt in the Documents directory run the installer:
      $ ./installer.sh

-5. Let's install and create the database and table.
-From the command prompt run the following:
-     $ sudo mysql_secure_installation

-Answer yes to all:
+Answer as follows:
 > Switch to unix_socket authentication [Y/n] y

 > Change the root password?
-[Y/n] y
+[Y/n] n

 > Remove anonymous users?
 [Y/n] y